Easing Into the Mediterranean Diet – 2 Steps

 But the reason for its continued popularity is the endorsements by experts, including renowned nutritionists like Walter Willet, a Harvard professor, doctor and nutritionist.

 Right now, everyone seems to be on it, because the dietary restrictions are more lax than other diet plans out there, and the recommended foods are delicious.

 What’s more, the diet plan is said to be the best one for preventing circulatory diseases.

 The official diet plan, which comes from a diet company, involves food delivery and all the dishes contain what you need to eat daily.

 If you have the time or the inclination to cook, you will also be sent recipes of foods that you can include in your daily meals.
 But the average dieter needs a little more preparation before investing into this kind of diet plan.
 Some may be feeling wary about the effectiveness of this diet, and therefore need more information on what this diet plan has to offer.

-: Study the Traditional Food of Mediterranean Countries
+Step One: Study the Traditional Food of Mediterranean Countries

 To get an idea on how to start your Mediterranean diet, start familiarizing yourself with the cuisine of Mediterranean countries such as Greece and southern Italy.

 Many dishes contain mixtures of vegetables, cheeses, dairy products and fresh fruit.
 Most notable is the use of olive oil in most of the dishes.